Claire Akamanzi

 Clare Akamanzi is a Rwandan lawyer, public administrator, businesswoman, and politician who served as the executive director and chief executive officer of the Rwanda Development Board from February 2017 to September 2023.
 The position is a cabinet-level appointment made by the President of Rwanda.
-She has since been appointed as the new chief executive officer of NBA Africa, following the resignation of former CEO Victor Williams.
+She has since been appointed as the chief executive officer of NBA Africa, following the resignation of former CEO Victor Williams.

 Background and education

 Akamanzi was born in Uganda to Rwandan refugee parents in 1979.
 She is the fourth-born in a family of six siblings.
 She attained pre-university education in various parts of Uganda.
 The family moved a lot, because her parents were refugees in Uganda.

 She is married and is a mother to two children.
 She holds a Bachelor of Laws, awarded by Makerere University, in Kampala, Uganda's capital city.
 She also holds the Diploma in Legal Practice, obtained from the Law Development Centre, also in Kampala.

 Her Master of Laws in trade and investment law was obtained from the University of Pretoria, in South Africa.
 She also holds a Masters in Public Administration, obtained from Harvard University, in Cambridge, Massachusetts, in the United States.
 She received an honorary degree in Laws from Concordia University in June 2018.